DevOpsBootcamp/website/source/contributing-to-open-source.rst

     You're trying to get something done in your app, but the Hip-Framework doesn't allow it.
 You dig around their codebase and realize **you can add that feature**.
-You make an issue, the project owner likes the idea, you make a pull-request, and *BAM* you've contribute to Open Source.
+You make an issue, the project owner likes the idea, you make a pull-request, and *BAM* you've just contributed to Open Source.

-Sometimes you find the project, sometimes the project finds you.

 First Steps